 Carbon footprint and net-zero commitment

 Environmental issues, such as climate change, represent both risks and opportunities for a long-term investor like NN Group.
 To better understand investment risks associated with climate change and the transition to a low-carbon economy, we measure the carbon emissions connected with a large part of our proprietary investment portfolio.
 The results of the annual carbon footprint analysis are included in the NN Group Annual Report.
+For an overview table click here.

 The 2021 Annual Report also includes a chapter on the climate-related scenario analyses that we performed for our proprietary investment portfolio.
 As part of our strategy to address climate change, climate-related disclosures and risk and opportunity analysis as recommended in the Task force Climate-related Financial Disclosures (TCFD) are important cornerstones.
 For NN's reporting in line with the TCFD recommendations, please also refer to the 2021 NN Annual Report, pages 66-77.